-Whether your art objects are on permanent display in a park or shopping center or are part of a traveling exhibition or showcase, you should use public relations to promote your work.
+Whether your art objects are on permanent display in a park or shopping center or are part of a traveling exhibition or showcase, you should use PR for artists to promote your work.
 With the right PR strategies, you can reach out to the right audiences and present your work in the best light possible.
 Keep in mind that the way your message is received, rather than the message itself, determines your fame.

 Simply put, public relations (PR) is the process of managing communication between an organization and its constituents.
 Public relations helps you to get the right message to the right people at the right time, resulting in a positive and memorable brand image.
 PR is primarily the business of persuasion.
 When you’re promoting works of art, you must persuade an audience, both inside and outside your usual circle of influence, to promote the art project, exhibition, idea, or accomplishments.
 Through the media, social media, and company-generated communications, public relations can be used to protect, enhance, or build reputations.